A Nosebleed Solution

 - You will also notice that it just becomes a way of life!
 Some people wear glasses, some people do the cotton/band-aid thing.

-- 23/7 In other words, take it out only long enough for your 3 meals a day.
+23/7—In other words, take it out only long enough for your three meals a day.
 No longer than 20 minutes each time, or one hour per day!!
 I love being able to take it out for meals as I can taste my food, and I don't choke on what I am eating.

-- This also means the cotton will be changed at least 3 times per day, which will decrease the risk of infection.
-I change it again before bedtime, and any time that it seems to allow in too much air or becomes moist.
+This also means the cotton will be changed at least three times per day, which will decrease the risk of infection.
+I change it again before bedtime and any time that it seems to allow in too much air or becomes moist.
 Carefully remove the cotton, and at first you may see signs of blood, but JUST KEEP DOING THIS.
 BE PATIENT AND HAVE A POSITIVE ATTITUDE.

 I am in public every single day with my job, and I felt a little self conscious at first.
 But that literally took just a couple days to get over.
 Remind yourself that they don't know what you go through, if they did, they would hug you every time they passed by.

-I keep a nose bleed journal, and since beginning this method 4 months ago, I have only had 3 ten minute nose bleeds and one 1/2 hour bleed.
-This is great since it prior to this cotton technique I usually had 4 or 5 significant bleeds per week.
-Some of these bleeds were very major, taking 1-2 hours to stop and I was chronically anemic!
+I keep a nose bleed journal, and since beginning this method four months ago, I have only had 3 ten-minute nose bleeds and one 1/2 hour bleed.
+This is great since it prior to this cotton technique I usually had four or five significant bleeds per week.
+Some of these bleeds were very major, taking one to two hours to stop, and I was chronically anemic!
 My last blood test numbers were so high from NO BLOOD LOSS that I was able to skip my iron dextran infusion.
 Yippee!

 I have even experienced very hot weather with no nose bleeds and hot weather always caused me problems.

-I keep a sandwich bag with cotton balls, bandaids, bacitracin ointment, small sissors, small mirror and a blunt ended poker with me everywhere I go.
-This is quite a change from what I use to take with me: 3 gal bucket, plastic liners, roll of toilet paper, bowl for ice, cup and straw for ice water, vaseline and q-tips.
+I keep a sandwich bag with cotton balls, Band-Aids, bacitracin ointment, small scissors, small mirror, and a blunt ended poker with me everywhere I go.
+This is quite a change from what I use to take with me: 3-gal bucket, plastic liners, roll of toilet paper, bowl for ice, cup and straw for ice water, Vaseline and Q-tips.

 At first I wanted to go much longer before sharing my good news.
 I wanted to make sure this wasn't a dream.
 But I felt like I wasn't being fair to other HHT people that are struggling like I was.
-I hope you will give this a 100% try.
-I tried it kind of half-heartedly in the past.
-Only using cotton at night, or when I didn't have to be in public.
+I hope you will give this a 100 percent try.
+I tried it kind of half-heartedly in the past, only using cotton at night or when I didn't have to be in public.
 But half-heartedly DID NOT WORK.
 So, put your whole heart into this simple solution.
-Be patient while you learn the simple process and then do as I do- put in the cotton, cover it with a band-aid and go about your day with your head held high.
+Be patient while you learn the simple process and then do as I do- put in the cotton, cover it with a Band-Aid and go about your day with your head held high.